Uganda Safety Guide

 Healthcare Tips

-• Carry a well-stocked first aid kit including anti-diarrheal medication, pain relievers, antiseptic, bandages, and oral rehydration salts
+• Carry a complete first-aid kit including antiseptics, bandages, and rehydration salts.

 Common Risks